Corionis/ELS/artifacts/document/how-to-readme.md

 # VolMunger: How To Read Me

 VolMunger uses a publish/subscribe conceptual model.
-VolMunger compares one or more Plex libraries from a media publisher with those on a media subscriber.
+VolMunger compares one or more libraries from a media publisher with those on a media subscriber.
 VolMunger can then synchronize the subscriber with the publisher.